iechor/docs/content/engine/api/sdk/examples.md

 ## Pull an image

-Pull an image, like `docker pull`:
+Pull an image, like `iechor pull`:

 {{< tabs group="lang" >}}
 {{< tab name="Go" >}}